zahiruliman/segakAI/instructions/instruction.md

 **Project Title:** SegakAI

 **Description:**
 SegakAI is a progressive web app (PWA) that leverages the OpenAI API to generate personalized and extensive workout and diet plans.
 The app follows a human-centric, step-by-step approach to collect comprehensive user details.
-It tailors fitness recommendations—including exercise routines, durations, and nutritional plans—to the individual’s goals.
+It tailors fitness recommendations—including exercise routines, durations, and nutritional plans—to the individual's goals.
 The UI/UX is built strictly following [shadcn guidelines](https://ui.shadcn.com/) for a modern, clean design.
 The app is deployed on a dedicated VPS and uses [Supabase](https://supabase.com/docs) for backend services, including authentication (with social login support).

 ---